-People remember the great team spirit that England team had, and Terry's man-management skills were a big reason for that.
+People remember the great team spirit that England side had, and Terry's man-management skills were a big reason for that.

 I went over to Spain to speak to him for the documentary - he and his wife run a little boutique hotel near Alicante so he spends half the year over there.

 It was great to catch up.
 He looks back at Euro 96 as the best time of his managerial career - which says a lot when you consider his time at Barcelona and everything he achieved.

 'Beating the Dutch was when the euphoria kicked in'

 We did not actually begin the tournament very well, drawing 1-1 with Switzerland, although I did ease some of the pressure that was on me by scoring.